starry-comet/comet-redis/README.md

 ## Usage

-To use comet-redis, below an example
+To use comet-redis, see the example below:

 ```ts
 import {injectable, inject} from 'comet-ioc'